draeger-lab/SPECIMEN/docs/source/hqtb/step-desc/gen_draft.rst

 The draft model is constructed based on the idea of :footcite:t:`norsigian2020workflow` by:

-- Filtering the BLAST best bidirectional hits by their percentage identity value (PID > threshold suggests, a homolog was found).
+- Filtering the BLAST best bidirectional hits by their percentage identity value (only matches with a PID greater than a given threshold are considered homologous).
 - Choosing a medium for the new model.
 Options include:

     - Using the one from the template
-    - Setting all exchanges to open (not advised)
+    - Setting all exchanges to open (not advised, quickly leads to unrealistic growth rates)
     - Loading one from the ``refineGEMs`` database

 - Removing genes from the template that have no (found) homolog in the template genome.